Colorado Ranch and Horse property property for sale

 GLAE PARK--A MOUNTAIN HIDE-AWAY Once you're on top, Glade Park is a wide mesa of ranches, National Forest and BLM lands, sagebrush flats, rimrock, hayfields, aspen groves, and timber that is located on top of the Colorado National Monument.
 While Grand Junction itself is only at 4,500 feet in elevation, Glade Park starts at 5,500 feet and goes all the way up to 9,500 feet at Crawford Peak above Unaweep Canyon.
 When you first enter Glade Park, DS Road turns south just west of Cold Shivers Point and bears south and west to wide sagebrush flats punctuated by ranchettes and homes.
 The views to the Bookcliffs to the north and the Grand Mesa to the east are striking.
 A mile or two to the west is the famous Glade Park Store, the center of the universe in this hideout.

-THE MAHONEY RANCH--WORKING CATTLE RANCH AND HAY FARM The ranch is a neat, tidy place.
+THE MAHONEY RANCH AND HAY FARM The ranch is a neat, tidy place.
 Fences are tight and the fields are clean.
 There is no junk to be seen.
 The cattle handling pens and chutes are strongly constructed out of stout 2-inch pipe, and they're in very good repair.
-The 300 acres of hayfields have a very gentle slope from the south to the north, guaranteeing good coverage with flood irrigation.
+The 120 acres of hayfields have a very gentle slope from the south to the north, guaranteeing good coverage with flood irrigation.
 And speaking of water rights, the ranch has plenty of water with a big 5.67 cubic feet per second of 1916 water rights.
 Hay production in this area is excellent.
-At 6,400 feet in elevation with excellent sunshine and cool nights, hay production should be two cuttings a year and range between 2.5 and 4 tons to the acre.
+At 6,400 feet in elevation with excellent sunshine and cool nights, hay production should be one cutting a year and range between 2.5 and 3 tons to the acre.

 CATTLE HANDLING FACILITIES The corrals and cattle pens are well maintained and strongly built.
 There is a new crowding tub and squeeze chute that makes handling cattle easy, and a loading chute for shipping animals.